ESD6-blockr/blockr-p2p-lib/README.md

 ```

   ### Usage:
- *See the TSDoc of IPeer for more specific information*
+ *See the TSDoc of IPeer, found at src/interfaces/peer, for more specific information*

  ```ts
 // Create the peer